oblac/jodd-site/doc/madvoc/4+results.md

 Main problem with the redirection is the necessity of sending parameters through the URL as GET parameters.
-This means that you have to write the complete and properly formed url string as result.
+This means that you have to write the complete and properly formed URL string as result.
 Although there are some helpers in *Jodd* for this, it is still not very maintainable and visual solution.

-Move result type handler works similar as redirect one, except it stores the current action in the session before the redirection.
+Move result handler works similar as redirect one, except it stores the current action in the session before the redirection.
 After the redirection, *Madvoc* detects the stored (source) action and performs the outjection of its data to request attributes.
 Like that, all data